embulk/embulk-util-guess/README.md

 ### Release

-Modify `version` in `build.gradle` at a detached commit to bump up the versions of Embulk standard plugins.
+Modify `version` in `build.gradle` at a detached commit, and then tag the commit with an annotation.

 ```
 git checkout --detach master